 Gaps left by missing teeth do more than cause embarrassment — they also have significant negative effects on oral health.
 Lost teeth may make it difficult for you to chew.
 They can also cause the other teeth to drift out of place.
 Eventually, further tooth loss may occur.
 Clearly, replacing missing teeth is important.
-At All Dental, we offer several tooth replacement options, the most advantageous of which is dental implants.
+At All Dental Center, we offer several tooth replacement options, the most advantageous of which is dental implants from our Watertown, MA dentist.
 This state-of-the-art treatment rebuilds teeth from the roots up.

 Simply put, a dental implant is a prosthetic tooth root.
 In most cases, they are constructed out of surgical-grade titanium — the same material used for artificial joints.
 Implants are inserted into the jawbone during a minimally invasive surgical procedure.
 Then, over the course of a few months, they bond with the tissue around them in a process known as osseointegration.
 After that, they get “restored” when a crown, bridge, or denture is placed on top of them.